stefaneichert/thanados/install.md

 Some knowledge about package installation, web server and database configuration will be needed.

-This software was developed and tested on Linux/Debian 9 and the easiest way to install would be on Debian 9 following these instructions.
+This software was developed and tested on Linux/Debian 10 (codename "buster") and the easiest way to install would be on Debian 10 system following these instructions.

-It may work on other Linux distributions or even non Linux systems but would need substantially more knowledge about server administration.
+It may work on other Linux distributions or even on non Linux systems but would need substantially more knowledge about server administration.

 ## Requirements

 You need to connect the application to an [OpenAtlas](https://openatlas.eu) database to access its data in order to visualise and present the information stored there.

-### Python 3.5 and Flask 0.12
+### Python 3.7 and Flask 1.0

     # apt-get install python3 python3-bcrypt python3-dateutil python3-jinja2 python3-psycopg2
     # apt-get install python3-flask python3-flask-babel python3-flask-login python3-flaskext.wtf